 Day one: playfully finding our common ground

-On the first day, we were all curious how everything would pan out.
-On one side were us designers, and on the other, our business counterparts.
+On the first day, we were all curious about how everything would pan out.
+On one side was us designers, and on the other, our business counterparts.
 Both groups had a very different way of seeing the world.

 Therefore, challenge number one was to find common ground.
 So, we were given an assortment of materials, from playdough to brightly coloured marker pens, and spent the day getting familiar with how each of us thought.
 Together, we built cardboard models, played games with chocolates and experimented with new ways of working.